-5.7.7 Contributing criminal legal problem was crisis: CME/LE_CrisisCriminal
+5.7.8 Contributing criminal legal problem was crisis: CME/LE_CrisisCriminal

-Examples include the victim being upset about having to start a prison term for robbery in a week, a victim despondent over a DWI court date scheduled for a day after the suicide, or a criminal who dies by suicide when law enforcement appears at their house to arrest them for an assault.
+Examples include the victim being upset about having to start a prison term for robbery in a week, a victim despondent over a Driving While Intoxicated court date scheduled for a day after the suicide, or a criminal who dies by suicide when law enforcement appears at their house to arrest them for an assault.

-5.7.8 Civil legal problems: CME/LE_LegalProblemOther
+5.7.9 Civil legal problems: CME/LE_LegalProblemOther

-Civil legal (non-criminal) problems appear to have contributed to the death
+Civil legal (non-criminal) problem(s) appear to have contributed to the death

-Code as "Yes," if at the time of the incident the victim was facing civil legal problems, such as a divorce, custody dispute or civil lawsuit, or legal problems that were unspecified as either criminal or civil, and these problems appear to have contributed to the death.
+Code as "Yes," if at the time of the incident the victim was facing civil legal problems, such as a divorce, custody dispute, civil lawsuit, or legal problems that were unspecified as either criminal or civil, and these problems appear to have contributed to the death.